-It was exactly 6 years ago today that I, a heavily pregnant Bella Swan, walked out on my boyfriend, Edward Cullen.
+It was exactly 6 years and two weeks ago today that I, a heavily pregnant Bella Swan, walked out on my boyfriend, Edward Cullen.

-Ever since that night, six years ago-when my waters had broken as I was lugging my few belongings down a deserted street- this tiny, miniature me has been the center of my universe.
-I was delighted with the fact he looked nothing like his father.
+Ever since that night, six years ago-when my waters had broken as I was checking into a budget motel in the Bronx- this tiny, miniature me has been the center of my universe.
+I was delighted with the fact he bared little resemblance to his father.

 "Mommy, I'm finished now."
 He tried to say, but the sheer amount of pancake mush in his mouth caused it to be nothing more than an incoherent mumble.

 "Anty, baby.
 What has mommy told you, don't talk with food in your mouth, its not a pretty sight."
-I told him as I slowly rose from the table taking his plate and placing it in the washing up bowl.
+I told him as I wiped his face with a paper napkin before taking his plate and placing it in the washing up bowl.

 "Presents!"
 He exclaimed, running into our even smaller sitting room where his few birthday presents lay in a stack on the floor.

-Birthdays and Christmas are always an anxious time for me, most of the presents he had asked for was rather expensive, I had been living on 1 meal a day for almost two months in order to afford them.
+Birthdays and Christmas are always an anxious time for me, most of the presents he had asked for were pretty expensive, I had been living on 1 meal a day for almost two months in order to afford them.
 Even with this, I had only managed to scrape together enough money for 3 of the presents,Antony had asked for.
-I hated being the typical, single teenage mom.
-Living off the crappy wage that came with working as a full time shelf stacker at Wal-mart.
-There were only so many job available these days to a college drop out.
-Crappy hours and minimum wage were my only options.
-And I took them, because there was nothing else.
+I hated being the typical, college dropout single mom.
+Living off the crappy wage that came with working as a full time shelf stacker at Albertsons.
+There were only so many job available these days to people who dropped out of college.
+Crappy hours and minimum wage were my only options so I suffered through them.
+What other choice do I have?

-The wonderful so if ripping wrapping paper brought me from my guilty thoughts, and back into the moment.
+The wonderful sounds of paper being torn brought me away from my guilty thoughts, and back into the moment.